 After three to six months, the technician/client connection strengthens.
 “By this time, most women are not going to leave you if a cheaper salon opens down the street,” Evans says.
 “A special understanding and trust develop as the relationship grows.”

-By the end of a war, these steady business acquaintances blossom — each in its own unique was.
+By the end of a year, these steady business acquaintances blossom — each in its own unique way.
 Some technicians become friendly enough to meet clients for a drink after work.
 Others prefer to limit contact within the salon’s four walls.
-Still other technicians house-sit, take care of their clients’ dogs when they’re on vacation, and feel perfectly comfortable inviting them over for a family barbecue “You don’t have to become best buds with all your long-term clients.”
-Brown says.
+Still other technician’s house-sit, take care of their clients’ dogs when they’re on vacation, and feel perfectly comfortable inviting them over for a family barbecue.
+“You don’t have to become best buds with all your long-term clients,” Brown says.
 “Some of you simply develop a mutual business respect based on your knowledge and nail skills.”

 Regardless of whether a technician tends to establish a deep friendship or a friendly business tie with her client, they all agree that it’s impossible to see the same men and women month after month, year after year, without feeling an attachment or link.
 “The salon relationship is so difficult to define,” Evans says.
 “It’s more than an acquaintance, yet different from a personal friendship.
 It’s a mutual fondness that requires a certain amount of respect to keep it going.”

-Technicians repeal that the same elements that help marriages thrive also foster salon affiliations — trust, understanding, communication, and commitment.
+Technicians report that the same elements that help marriages thrive also foster salon affiliations — trust, understanding, communication, and commitment.

 A Uniquely Close Relationship

 “A nail technician is like a therapist,” Evans says.
-“Clients confide in you about their unhappy marriage’s, divorces, problems with their children, illnesses, and it’s so important to be a good listener.
+“Clients confide in you about their unhappy marriages, divorces, problems with then children, illnesses, and it’s so important to be a good listener.
 But it’s also important to maintain your professionalism at all times.
-Never betray them trust in you and be careful about giving advice.
+Never betray their trust in you and be careful about giving advice.
 That’s where you have to separate the friendship from business.
 There’s a fine line you should never cross.”

 That fine line is what makes the client/technician connection so fragile, so unique.
 “No matter how close you are, no matter how nice you are, clients are paying you for a service,” Evans says.
-“And as soon as you stop giving the in the quality nails they deserve, they’re going to start thinking about taking their business somewhere else.
+“And as soon as you stop giving them the quality nails they deserve, they’re going to start thinking about taking their business somewhere else.
 It’s this invisible boundary that separates you.
-Step over if and you jeopardize not only the relationship but your bread and butter.”
+Step over it and you jeopardize not only the relationship but your bread and butter.”